 The next best part of the store is their collection of action figures.
-I am a huge kid at heart and I love to collect cool action figures and pop culture art pieces so there was a lot I wanted as I walked these aisles.
+I am a huge kid at heart, and I love to collect cool action figures and pop culture art pieces, so there was a lot I wanted as I walked these aisles.

 They also have a lot of fun masks in this area as well.
-I wish I could say I didn’t put them on but I gave in and posed for a couple pictures.
+I wish I could say I didn’t put them on but I gave in and posed for a couple of pictures.

 La Luz de Jesus Gallery